 What is Peyote?

 Peyote is a hallucinogenic drug that has was originally used in Native American tribal ceremonies for thousands of years to assist the user in a spiritual journey.
-Mescaline is the active ingredient in Peyote.
+Mescaline is the active ingredient in Peyote, and can lead to Peyote Addiction and Mescaline abuse.
 Peyote is a spineless cactus that grows in the southwestern United States and northern Mexico.
 The mescaline comes from the crown which is on top of the cactus.
 The crown consists of small disc shaped buttons which contains the mescaline.
 These buttons are removed from the cactus and dried.
 They are then eaten or brewed into a tea and then consumed.
 Peyote can be synthetically produced as well.
 A peyote trip can last for 12 hours.
 Peyote is well known for its use as a spiritual aid in the Native American culture.
 The mescaline in peyote can induce altered states of thinking, visual hallucinations, and synesthesia (the crossover of senses like hearing colors and seeing sounds).
 When peyote is being abused, the user’s sense of time is altered, reality is immensely warped, and an intense spiritual experience is often said to be experienced.
 Some of the slang names for peyote and mescaline are buttons, mesc, mescal, nubs, and tops.

 Statistics on Peyote Addiction